BraidTechnologies/Studio/bdd/UserStories.Salon.md

 *   **As a user, I want to ask questions to an LLM, and get both an answer and a link to relevant content, so that I can learn about AI**.

+*   **As a user, I want to get suggestions based on content I have interacted with, so that I can discover related information**.

 *   **As a user, I want to process open-source documents from the web (YouTube videos, and plain HTML text) so that I can load AI-generated summaries into a document store**.

-*   **As a user, I want to get suggestions based on content I have interacted with, so that I can discover related information**.

 *   **As a user, I want to use a system that adapts to rapidly evolving AI fields by processing and summarizing current content, so that I can stay up-to-date with developments in the field**.

+*   **As a user, I want a system that has been evaluated for completeness of coverage so I can be confident in getting a good anwser to my questions**.

 *   **As a user, I want to explore AI capabilities firsthand through interactive tools, so that I can get hands-on experience with AI**.